Ways to withdraw money in retirement

 The good news is that in retirement there may be more options to increase after-tax income, especially when savings span multiple account types, such as traditional retirement accounts, Roth accounts, and taxable accounts.
 The downside is that choosing which accounts to draw from and when can be a complicated decision.

 "Many people are seeking ways to help reduce the taxes that they will pay over the course of their retirement," says Andrew Bachman, CFA®, CFP®, director of financial solutions at Fidelity Investments.
-"Timing is critical, so how and when you choose to withdraw from various accounts—workplace savings plans, IRAs accounts, and brokerage or savings accounts—can impact your taxes in different ways."
+"Your withdrawal strategy is critical.
+How and when you choose to withdraw from various accounts—workplace savings plans, IRAs accounts, and brokerage or savings accounts—can impact your taxes in different ways."

 Taxes matter: How different accounts are taxed